ronvoluted/leonardo-tmdb/README.md

 ## Implementation

 ### Authentication
-Supabase hosts the PostgreSQL database, with Prisma managing/querying its schema.
-NextAuth (Auth.js) is used for reactive auth UI, session data and protected routes.
+Supabase hosts the PostgreSQL database, with Prisma managing it's schema/making queries.
+NextAuth (Auth.js) is used for checked authenticated status and protected routes, with credentials password login enabled with both email and username.
 Passwords are secured as follows: `hash(password + pepper, salt)`

-- The salt is a random 16-byte buffer stored next to the hashed password in the database.
-It helps protect against rainbow table attacks.
+- The salt is a random 16-byte buffer stored next to the hashed password in the database, used to protect against rainbow table attacks
-- The pepper is a random 16-char alphanumeric string stored as an environment variable/deployment secret.
-It helps protect against dictionary attacks.
+- The pepper is a random 16-char alphanumeric string stored as an environment variable/deployment secret, used to protect against dictionary attacks
-- The hash is NodeJS' native `crypto.scrypt` implementation stored as a 64-char string in the database.
-It helps protect against brute-force attacks.
+- The hash is NodeJS' native `crypto.scrypt` implementation with the derived key stored as a 64-char string in the database, used to protect against brute-force attacks and plaintext vulnerabilities

-Changing/forgetting password would be implemented but is outside scope of the task.

 ### GraphQL

 The choice of GraphQL API is an [unofficial wrapper around the TMDB API](https://github.com/nerdsupremacist/tmdb) (The Movie Database, an IMDB alternative).
-The first 16 trending movies are queried via Apollo Client, filtered if they don't have a tagline, then optionally filtered in UI based on genre tags.
+The first 16 trending movies are queried via Apollo Client then filtered if they don't have a tagline.

 ## Remarks